xhunmon/HarmonyOS-NEXT-QuickStart/QuickAGC/004/index.md

-# Multi-Device Adaptation and Responsive Design Practice Guide
+# Multi-Device Adaptation and Responsive Design Best Practices

 HarmonyOS Next is committed to achieving "multi-device collaboration and seamless experience".
 Applications need to adapt to various device forms such as mobile phones, tablets, watches, and car devices.
 This article will detail the principles of multi-device adaptation, responsive layout methods, device capability classification, common issues, and official reference resources to help developers create high-quality cross-device application experiences.